mozaik-association/mozaik/docs/9Mandats-module.md

 - The end of the mandates.
 - The experition of madantes.

-!!! absract "The goal of this fonctionnality"
+!!! abstract "The goal of this fonctionnality"

     The feature allows to invalidate a mandate :